Greeks of the Sea

-Greeks of the Sea, is a TV documentary which was screened on SBS ONE in Australia from 19 July to 2 August 2014 as a three one-hour episode series.
+Greeks of the Sea is a documentary which was screened on SBS ONE in Australia from 19 July to 2 August 2014 as a three one-hour episode series.
 The documentary was filmed in the Greek Islands in 2013.
 The TV documentary series is about the Greek's relationship with the sea.
-It is presented by Greek-Australian filmmaker Nikos Andronicos who travels from mainland Greece to 15 Islands of the Aegean Sea to hear the stories of fishermen, boat builders, divers, naval officers, ship-owners and others, whom he meets.
+It is presented by Greek-Australian filmmaker Nikos Andronicos, who travelled from mainland Greece to 15 Islands of the Aegean Sea to hear the stories of fishermen, boat builders, divers, naval officers, ship-owners and others, whom he meets.

 The series covers the maritime prowess of the Greeks.
 The series is also available in an international version of six half-hour episodes as listed in the Episode guide.

 Production

 Greeks of the Sea was produced by an all Australian team.
 The Australian version is a series consisting of three one-hour episodes, produced especially for and in association with SBS Australia.
 The international version is a series of six 30 minute episodes.
 The series was originally devised and filmed under the working title of Greek Seadogs.
 It was produced by Greek Seadogs & Tadpole Studios in association with SBS Australia in 2014.